Skip to main content

 The Problem

-Significant racial disparities in health outcomes exist for pregnant and postpartum patients in Nebraska and across the U.S. Nationwide, maternal mortality rates have been climbing rapidly over the last 5 years, with Non- Hispanic Black mothers experiencing an excessively high burden of mortality.
-Nebraska is no exception to these alarming rates and inequities in the burden of excess deaths.
+Nationwide, maternal mortality rates have climbed rapidly over the last 5 years, with Non- Hispanic Black mothers experiencing an excessively high burden of mortality.
+Nebraska is no exception to these alarming rates and the burden of excess deaths.
 More than 80% of pregnancy-related deaths are preventable.
 Furthermore, about 30% of Black, Hispanic, and multiracial women report being mistreated while receiving maternity care.
-A patient-centered approach can improve obstetric care for Women of Color.
+A patient-centered approach can improve obstetric care for all women.

-By December 2025, more than 75% of NE birthing hospitals will be participating in the Birth Equity Initiative and more than 75% of participating hospitals will have all key strategies in place to address maternal disparities and promote birth equity between October 2023 and December 2025.
+By December 2025, more than 75% of NE birthing hospitals will be participating in this Initiative and more than 75% of participating hospitals will have all key strategies in place between October 2023 and December 2025.

 Developed with Intentionality

 NPQIC began conceptualizing the Birth Equity Initiative in 2021.
 Community partners, clinical leaders, and patient voices have provided crucial input for key strategies and resource development.
-In Phase 1, the initiative will be implemented in the birthing facilities in Douglas and Lancaster Counties, which serve the largest proportion of Nebraska’s birthing people who identify as Black or people of color.
-NPQIC will then utilize early feedback to make any necessary updates and disseminate the initiative statewide in Phase 2.
+In Phase 1, the initiative was implemented in the birthing facilities in Douglas and Lancaster Counties, which serve the largest proportion of Nebraska’s birthing people who identify as Black or people of color.
+NPQIC then utilized feedback from participating facilities to make improvements and disseminated the initiative statewide in Fall 2024 (Phase 2).

 We'd like to specifically recognize I Be Black Girl, the Nebraska Black Doula Collective, and A Mother's Love for working with us to develop this initiative with patient-first, culturally appropriate considerations.
 Additionally, we thank the community of Black doulas who have shared their lived experiences and wisdom with us